afresh1/OpenBSD-perl/UPDATING.md

 * Now have people test on additional architectures.

 ### Updating in CVS
-I am still not sure on this step.
+See bin/import_perl for most of the notes related to importing.
+That script works to test importing into a local copy of a repo.

 The one note I am sure of is to remind someone that they should use "-k o" when importing into cvs so that keywords don't get expanded.